tsanov/archimate-workbench/README.md

-# Nik's Personal ArchiMate Sandbox
+# Nik's Personal ArchiMate Workbench

 ## In a nutshell